Some things we love about Ithaca...

 Ithaca is Fun

-There are fun things to do during the day as well - indoors and out.
+There are fun things to do during the day as well, indoors and out.
 Kids have lots of places to have fun, and learn while they’re at it.
 The Discovery Trail, Museum of the Earth, and the Children’s Garden at Cass Park are just a few of the places kids can do cool things.

-For bigger kids (a.k.a. adults), the Finger Lakes region has been rowing in international recognition for its wineries, cideries, and breweries.
+For bigger kids (a.k.a. adults), the Finger Lakes region has been growing in international recognition for its wineries, cideries, and breweries.
 In 2014 the Finger Lakes were voted the Wine Region of the Year by Wine Enthusiast Magazine.
 With 17 wineries on the Cayuga Lake Wine Trail, and a whopping 40+ wineries along the Seneca Lake Wine Trail, not to mention the Finger Lakes Cider House and growing number of local breweries, we highly recommend exploring our local liquid bounty.

 Ithaca is Community

 The biggest draw for Ithaca has to be its sense of community.
 For a city comprised of many, diverse cultures and backgrounds, there is a sense of oneness that isn’t the case for a lot of cities of this size.
 Ithaca’s calendar is teeming with festivals large and small throughout the course of the year.
 Every June The Downtown Ithaca Alliance hosts the Ithaca Festival, where there’s a parade and a 4-day, city-wide assortment of activities, shows, and food.
 Festivals like Apple Harvest in the fall, Chili Fest in February, and the Grassroots Festival of Music and Dance in the summer draw crowds of thousands.
+To find out about events and offerings in this vibrant city explore the VisitIthaca.Com calendar page.

 Ithaca’s Farmer’s Market was ranked #8 Must Visit Farmer’s Market by Zagat in 2013 and hosts a wide array of local farmers, artisans, and other vendors.
 Each year Ithaca holds a compost fair at the Farmer’s Market, where attendees can learn about and celebrate the benefits of sustainability.
 As another green initiative, car shares are also commonplace throughout the city, where people and organizations have access to transportation while reducing the environmental and economic impacts of a city full of cars.